sb2345/okckd.github.io/source/_posts/collections/2014-06-11-Study-BST-insert-and-delete.md

 There are 2 ways to balance a tree. __Most common method is tree rotation__:

-{% img left /assets/images/rotate-tree.png %}
+{% img middle /assets/images/rotate-tree.png %}

 An AVL Trees means a self-balancing search trees.
 If balance gets out of range −1...+1, the subtree is rotated to bring into balance.